 I’m receiving an error at the time of connecting my data with the dashboard.
 What can I do?

-First, check in Azure Cost Management that you have IT Admin privileges.
+First, check Azure Cost Management and verify that you have Admin privileges.
 If you don’t, request this access from your administrator.
-Next, ensure you’re using the correct enrollment number.
+Next, ensure you’re using the correct billing account ID or enrollment number.

-I entered my enrollment number, but my company data isn’t loading.
+I entered my enrollment number/billing account ID, but my company data isn’t loading.
 What’s the issue?

-The Emissions Impact Dashboard may take up to 24 hours to load your data.
+The Emissions Impact Dashboard for Azure may take up to 24 hours to load your data.
 Return after 24 hours and select the Refresh button in Power BI.